 Having said that, there is no one-size fits all, and there is no precise to do list on what needs to be done to raise funds.
 Because ultimately it is a decision made by people and everyone makes their own individual decision.
 However, having knowledge of general trends certainly helps knowing what your chances are.

 The first thing to think about as an entrepreneur is not funding, the first thing you need to think of is your ideal business strategy and how you are going to validate it, and whether you need funds or not is something that comes as a result of your strategy.

-Something that almost all entrepreneurs need to deal with when embarking on a new venture is raising funds.
-That’s when they start exploring different strategies and demonstrate that their venture has value.
-When you have a vision of where you want to take your company from the early stage, your financing strategy will go along with your startup growth story.
+When you have a clear vision of where you want to take your company, your financing strategy will go along with your company growth story.

 Financing requires having a plan in place to prove a possible return on investment, communicating effectively with investors before and after the investment and developing a collaboration that goes beyond financing.
 It starts with inspiring prospective investors with your startup story, your achievements so far and how much further you can go.
 Putting your startup story in numbers validates what you have in mind or gives you information about strategies to implement early-on.

 The reason why it is important to know where your company is going and which choices are available to you, is that different strategies create different valuations, and therefore also very different financing possibilities.
 Value, as well as the size of the opportunity, is a function of future profit, growth and risk, all elements that change depending on the type of strategy implemented.